rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 ## What happens now?

 This issue is part of the libs-api team [API change proposal process].
-Once this issue is filed the libs-api team will review open proposals in its weekly meeting.
-You should receive feedback within a week or two.
+Once this issue is filed the libs-api team will review open proposals as capability becomes available.
+Current response times do not have a clear estimate, but may be up to several months.

 [API change proposal process]: https://std-dev-guide.rust-lang.org/feature-lifecycle/api-change-proposals.html